 Sears was awarded his Medal of Honor, like many Civil War veterans, well after the war.
-It would be 1892 before his steadfastness to duty received this recognition, and the citation was simple, understated sentence: “Although severely wounded, [he] fought his battery until the cannoneers and horses were nearly all killed or wounded.”
-His story and that of the 11th Ohio is told in much greater detail in The Story of American Heroism from which the image below is taken.
+It would be 1892 before his steadfastness to duty received this recognition, and the citation was a simple, understated sentence: “Although severely wounded, [he] fought his battery until the cannoneers and horses were nearly all killed or wounded.”
+His story and that of the 11th Ohio is told in much greater detail in The Story of American Heroism.
 A more modern explanation of the battle is written by Phil Spaugy, entitled: “Use Canister, Aim Low, and Give Them Hell!”
 Both of these accounts provide rich detail about the nature of the fighting, and the impossible odds faced and resisted by the 11th Ohio Battery.

 No doubt because he advanced to the higher rank of Lt.
 Col. with the 49th U.S. Colored Infantry (the later name of the 11th Louisiana which fought at Milliken’s Bend), Sears’s tombstone lists that rank and unit.